Port Washington North, New York

 Port Washington North is a village in Nassau County, on the North Shore of Long Island, in New York, United States.
 It is considered part of the Greater Port Washington area, which is anchored by Port Washington.
 The population was 3,160 at the time of the 2020 census.

-The Incorporated Village of Port Washington North is located on the Cow Neck Peninsula, within the Town of North Hempstead.
+The Incorporated Village of Port Washington North is located on the Cow Neck Peninsula and is the youngest village in the Town of North Hempstead.